alankurc/eset-challenge/Readme.md

 # ESET | Challenge
-> This challenge consists in...
-Agregate mensaje
+> This challenge consist to create an app to create, search and see the employees for a company.
+Also I build a responsive newsletter with cross platform compatibility.

 ## 🖥 Installation
 ### First you have to run the database migrations before the project can run: